cyberblast/WebServer/readme.md

   * file: A rule to access static file content
   * module A rule to access a js function
 * router.routes[x].content: Valid for filehandler rules only.
 Specify a specific file (or path for catch all rules) to load.
 * router.routes[x].blobCache: Valid for filehandler rules only.
 Activate blob caching for all files loaded by this route rule.
-  NOT FUNCTIONAL YET
 * router.routes[x].module: Valid for modulehandler rules only.
 Specify js file to load as module.
 * router.routes[x].function: Valid for modulehandler rules only.
 Specify name of static function to call.